metablaster/ASM-Formatter/README.md

 - Support for more file encodings

-- Bugfixes and improvements of existing functionalities
+- Bugfixes, optimization and improvements of existing functionalities

 If you wish to do something unorthodox or if you believe some new feature might be useful then please open a new issue to discuss it first.